 Gear and Accessories for Light Trails

-To capture light trails you do not need any fancy equipment or a lot of gear or fancy accessories.
+To capture light trails, you do not need any fancy equipment or a lot of gear.
 You only need to know how to shoot light trails, starting with a long exposure.

 Any camera.
 From the cheapest compact camera up to the most expensive pro graded DSLR.
 All it needs to have is the slowest shutter speed of a few seconds at least.

-A slowest shutter speed of 30 seconds is quite standard and this is plenty of time to create light trails.
+The slowest shutter speed of 30 seconds is quite standard, and this is plenty of time to create light trails.